This post contains affiliate links and I may earn a commission if you make a purchase.

-Sometimes homeowners need to spend money to improve quality of life.
-Before scrounging up funds and committing them to paying off a mortgage early, consider alternative expenses.?
+Sometimes homeowners need to spend money to improve their quality of life.
+Before scrounging up funds and committing them to pay off a mortgage early, consider alternative expenses.

 So, it might make sense to spend money enjoying other things today and paying only the required amount on the predictable mortgage.

 - Look At Your Debt